awsdocs/aws-codecommit-user-guide/doc_source/welcome.md

 AWS CodeCommit is a version control service hosted by Amazon Web Services that you can use to privately store and manage assets \(such as documents, source code, and binary files\) in the cloud\.
 For information about pricing for AWS CodeCommit, see [Pricing\.](http://aws.amazon.com/codecommit/pricing/)

+**Note**
+This is a HIPAA Eligible Service\.
+For more information about AWS, U\.S\.
+Health Insurance Portability and Accountability Act of 1996 \(HIPAA\), and using AWS services to process, store, and transmit protected health information \(PHI\), see [HIPAA Overview](https://aws.amazon.com/compliance/hipaa-compliance/)\.
+For information about this service and ISO 27001, a security management standard that specifies security management best practices, see [ISO 27001 Overview](https://aws.amazon.com/compliance/iso-27001-faqs/)\.

 **Topics**
 + [Introducing AWS CodeCommit](#welcome-introducing)
 + [How Does AWS CodeCommit Work?](#welcome-how-it-works)